jiaw1/DriveSense_Smart_Glove/train/README.md

 All CSV files here are included in training dataset for machine learning model.

-- Consists of data from five users
+- Consists of data from four users